umbraco/rfcs/cms/0022-ui-library.md

 We know VueJS is popular among many of our community members, but we do not see any benefits in using a specific framework for the scope of the Component Library.
 Staying with native technology will enable the library to be used in multiple contexts.

-***Use Tailwind for styling of UI Components in the UI Library***
+***Use Tailwind for styling UI Components in the UI Library***

-We do not see any gains by enforcing contributers to learn Tailwind, the benefits of Tailwind are strongest when styles are applied for one DOM with no style encapsulations, in this project we do not have any shared classes across components.
+We do not see any gains by enforcing contributors to learn Tailwind, the benefits of Tailwind are strongest when styles are applied for one DOM with no style encapsulations, in this project we do not have any shared classes across components.
 If so they will be purposely imported for the given cases.

 ***Use an existing UI Library***